ucan-wg/spec/README.md

 ### 4.2.2 Action

 The action for `my:*` or `as:*` MUST be the [superuser action `*`](#41-superuser).
-Another ability would not be possible, since any other ability cannot be guarinteed to work across all resource types (e.g. it's not possible to `crud/UPDATE` an email address).
+Another ability would not be possible, since any other ability cannot be guaranteed to work across all resource types (e.g. it's not possible to `crud/UPDATE` an email address).
 Recall that the superuser action is special in that it selects the maximum possible action for any resource.

 ``` json
 {"with": "my:*", "can": "*"}